palanithanarajk/CAD_COVID19/README.md

 }
 ```
 ## A Heroku App Deployment using this code
-Try this live AI Demo
+Try this live AI Demo for COVID-19 Diagnosis
 https://covid19-diagnosis.herokuapp.com/

 ## More resources